-- Mineral resources were estimated by Mr. B. Terrence Hennessey, P.Geo. and Mr. Alan J. San Martin, MAusIMM (CP) of Micon International Limited. ("Micon"), a Toronto based consulting company, independent of Cerrado Gold.
+- 1. Mineral resources were estimated by Mr. B. Terrence Hennessey, P.Geo. and Mr. Alan J. San Martin, MAusIMM (CP) of Micon International Limited. ("Micon"), a Toronto based consulting company, independent of Cerrado Gold.
 Both Mr. Hennessey and Mr. San Martin meet the requirements of a "Qualified Person" as established by the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards for Mineral Resources and Mineral Reserves (May 2014) ("the CIM Standards"). - 2.
 Mineral resources are not mineral reserves and therefore do not have demonstrated economic viability. - 3.
-The Serra Alta estimate has been completed entirely using Leapfrog Geo EDGE software. - The estimate is based on a long-term gold price of US\$ 1,600 per ounce and economic cut-off grades 0.30 g/t Au (Open Pit) and 1.10 g/t (Underground). - 5.
+The Serra Alta estimate has been completed entirely using Leapfrog Geo EDGE software. - 4.
+The estimate is based on a long-term gold price of US\$ 1,600 per ounce and economic cut-off grades 0.30 g/t Au (Open Pit) and 1.10 g/t (Underground). - 5.
 Open Pit constrained resources are reported within an optimized pit shell; underground resources are reported within continuous and contiguous shapes which lie adjacent to and below the ultimate open pit shell and interpreted to be recoverable utilizing standard underground mining methods. - 6.
 The mineral resource estimate has an effective date of July 21, 2021. - 7.
 The Serra Alta gold deposit was modelled by Cerrado using a wireframe constructed based on a 0.1 g/t Au cut-off grade and a few vein interpretations. - 8.
 Rock density was assigned to different lithologies based on the geological and mineralization models, using calculated average values of 2.624 g/cm3 in granite, 2.65 g/cm3 in volcanics and 2.60 g/cm3 inside mineralization wireframes. - 9.
 Grade capping was used to control the influence of outliers in the estimate, raw assays were composited to 1.0 m and then assessed for capping.
 Grade capping used throughout the deposit was 45 g/t Au for the main broad envelope and 8.0 g/t Au for the interpreted veins. - 10.
 The block model gold grades were estimated using the Ordinary Kriging interpolation method with searching parameters derived from geostatistical analysis performed within the mineralization wireframes.
 Variogram ranges go from 90 m to 150 m in the major axis - 11.
 The estimate assumes a metallurgical recovery of 98.5% gold, based on completed test-work to date. - 12.
-The estimate assumes the following costs: Mining (Pit) US\$ 2.00/t, Mining (Pit Waste) US\$ 1.70/t, Mining (Underground) US\$ 40.00/t, Processing US\$10.78/t, and G&A of US\$ 2.00/t. - 13.
-The pit constrained resource is reported within an optimized pit shell that assumed a maximum slope angle of 55 degrees.
-Open pit mining recovery was assumed to be 100%.
-Open pit dilution was assumed to be 0%.
-Underground mining recovery was assumed to be 100%.
-Underground dilution was assumed to be 0%. - 14.
-Micon has not identified any legal, political, environmental, or other risks that could materially affect the potential development of the mineral resource estimate. - 15.
-The mineral resource estimates are classified according to the CIM Standards which define a Mineral Resource as "a concentration or occurrence of solid material of economic interest in or on the earth's crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction.
-The location, quantity, grade or quality, continuity and other characteristics of a mineral resource are known, estimated, or interpreted from specific geological evidence and knowledge including sampling. - 16.
-The mineral resource was categorized based on the geological confidence of the deposit into inferred and indicated categories.
-An inferred mineral resource has the lowest level of confidence.
-An indicated mineral resource has a higher level of confidence than an inferred mineral resource.
-It is reasonably expected that the portions of the inferred mineral resources could be upgraded to indicated mineral resources with additional infill drilling. - 17.
-All procedures, methodologies and key assumptions supporting this mineral resource estimate are included in a NI 43-101F1 Technical Report which will be available at www.sedar.com.
+The estimate assumes the following costs: Mining (Pit) US\$ 2.00/t, Mining (Pit Waste) US\$ 1.70/t, Mining (Underground) US\$ 40.00/t, Processing US\$10.78/t, and G&A of US\$ 2.00/t.

-For the Years Ended December 31, 2022 and 2021 (Expressed in US dollars)
+For the First Quarter Ended March 31, 2023 and 2022 (Expressed in US dollars)